amabes/amabes.github.io/README.md

 I'm always learning and solving complex problems with colleagues.

-Currently, I'm working on Tinka, an AI powered customer service representative.
+Currently, I'm working on [Tinka](https://www.t-mobile.at) (click pink circular button), an AI powered customer service representative.
-[t-mobile.at](https://www.t-mobile.at) [click pink circular button]

-At my previous position, I was working on CitizenGlobal, a platform for digital evidence management which was sold to the F.B.I. [citizenglobal.com](https://corp.citizenglobal.com)
+At my previous position, I was working on [CitizenGlobal](https://corp.citizenglobal.com), a platform for digital evidence management which was sold to the F.B.I.

 My go to tech includes Javascript ES6+, React, HTML and SCSS.